Skip to main content

 OpenAPI specifications

 If you’re using a language not yet supported by an official SDK, you can still generate client code from the OpenAPI specification.
-All OpenAPI specifications are available for download from the Device API Changelog page.
+All OpenAPI specifications are available for download from the page.